jasonbayton/11ty/_src/projects/managed-archiver/index.md

 type: page
 layout: project.njk
 ---
 **MANAGED ARCHIVER is a utility for backing up Android messages, including SMS, MMS, and RCS.
-In combination with Google Messages as the default messaging application, Archiver will immediately capture, and sync, every message a device sends or receives as it happens**
+In combination with Google Messages as the default messaging application, Archiver will immediately capture, and sync, every message a device sends or receives as it happens**.

 ## What does Archiver do?